nickfan/envoy-deployscript/README.md

 it will NOT do the database migrate rollback.

 if you wanna rollback database migration you could run **BEFORE** you run *rollback* task:
->envoy run database_migrate_public_rollback --branch=master --env=production
+>envoy run dbrollback --branch=master --env=production

 if you run *rollback* task twice ,you will got *current* release still symbolic link to last release.

 ## How it Works

-Your `$deploybasepath` directory will look something like this.
+Your `$deploy_basepath` directory will look something like this.
 ```
 	mysite/
 	mysite2/
 	mysite3/
 ```
-Your `$deploybasepath/$appname` directory will look something like this after you init and then deploy.
+Your `$deploy_basepath/$app_name` directory will look something like this after you init and then deploy.

 ```
 	releases/release_20150717032737/